jpcoronado/quote-scraper/README.md

 ### quote-scraper
-Toy projec to learn about web scraping.
+Toy project to learn about web scraping.